Joseph E. Chipperfield (1912-1976)

 Collectors Info:

 Ghost Horse and Dark Fury were the only two to be reprinted as paperbacks, both by Armada and later Beaver.
 These are consequently a lot easier to find than the others, which are fairly rare.
-Silver Star is very hard to find.
-However if you can read French there is a much easier to find French version!
+Silver Star in particular is very hard to find.
+However if you can read French there is a much easier to find French version.